sabrinadowla14/Linux_Server_Configuration/README.md

 'sudo apt-get install finger'
 # To reboot
 'sudo /sbin/reboot'

+# The finger displays information about the system grader
+'sudo finger grader'
+Output:
+Login: grader         Name: Udacity Grader
+Directory: /home/grader             Shell: /bin/bash
+Never logged in.
+No mail.
+No Plan.

 # Configuration Uncomplicated Firewall (UFW)
 By default, block all incoming connections on all ports: